 Not compatible with New Universal Login's Identifier-First Login flow, though we plan to integrate the two in the future.

 Custom domains per organization (For example, using the sample scenario, if Rocky Mountain High Adventures and Granite Outpost Rafting and Ziplining could both use

 login.travel0.comas login domains, then Organizations would be useful.
 Alternatively, if Rocky Mountain High Adventures wanted to use

 login.graniteoutpost.com, then you would need to use multiple Auth0 tenants.

-The following grants and protocols: Resource Owner Password, Client Credentials, SAML (Auth0 as IdP, WS-Fed (Auth0 as IdP)), IdP-initiated login flows.
+The following grants and protocols: Resource Owner Password, Client Credentials, WS-Fed (Auth0 as IdP), IdP-initiated login flows.

 Integration with the Delegated Administration Extension.